-You can easily spend 3 days in the city of cartoonish buildings that look like they’re melting—Barcelona.
-Add the beach, the museums and galleries, the restaurants and the nightlife, and you have a packed 3 days—minimum.
+You can easily spend 2 days in the city of cartoonish buildings that look like they’re melting—Barcelona.
+But be warned, you'll be left wanting more!
+If you add the beach, the museums and galleries, the restaurants, and the nightlife, you have a bucket list destination like no other!
 Barcelona has a vibe that is addicting, so even if you keep returning, each trip will be different and always worth it.
 After my hometown of Prague, Barcelona is my favorite city in Europe.

 You might also be interested in reading: